-- 3. That the purposed installation location provides the required clearance for proper operation. - 4.
+- 1. That it is the correct curb for the unit, - 2.
+That it includes the necessary gaskets and hardware, - 3.
+That the purposed installation location provides the required clearance for proper operation. - 4.
 Insure that the curb is level and square.
 The top surface of the curb must be true to assure an adequate curb-to-unit seal.

-Combustible Materials!
+A WARNING Combustible Materials!

 Maintain proper clearance between the unit heat exchanger, vent surfaces and combustible materials.
 Refer to unit nameplate and installation instructions for proper clearances.
-Improper clearances could result in combustible materials catching on fire.
+Improper clearances could result in a fire hazard.
 Failure to maintain proper clearances could result in death or serious injury or property damage.